Subscribe to Our Newsletter

 The suggestion, filed with H.M.
 Revenue and Customs (HMRC), a United Kingdom tax and regulatory agency. came in the wake of a wave of public health and safety incidents related to counterfeit or adulterated alcohol.

-Media reports at the time indicated officials have identified as much as £1.2 billion (GBP) in uncollected tax revenue lost each year in the illegal market.
-In addition, consumers in the U.K. had consistently encountered adulterated or counterfeit product sold outside legal distribution channels, including fake products causing death or serious illness.
-Apparently those issues persist.
+Media reports at the time indicated officials had identified as much as £1.2 billion (GBP) in uncollected tax revenue lost each year in the illegal market.
+In addition, consumers in the U.K. had consistently encountered adulterated or counterfeit products sold outside legal distribution channels, including fake products causing death or serious illness.
+Apparently, those issues persist.

 Joel Whitaker profile image